-Our workforce is one of our greatest strengths.
+The diversity of our workforce is one of our greatest strengths.
 Our employees are unique individuals, bringing diverse perspectives from many sources and working as one team to achieve our strategic goals.
 We treat everyone at our organization - and those we work with - with respect and dignity.